alfredodiaz53/big-bang/CONTRIBUTING.md

 ## Architecture Decision Records

 As a large opensource project we need a way to document and record our decisions for knowledge sharing and future evaluation.
 We have chosen to follow the methodology set forth by [this article](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions) for creating ADRs.
 We use the [adr-tools](https://github.com/npryce/adr-tools) tool to aide in creating/updating ADRs.
+The criteria for what requires an ADR is not mandated, and rather is left to the team's discretion.
+At minimum anything justifying a major release / breaking change should have an ADR associated.

 Existing ADRs are stored in the [`docs/adrs`](./docs/adrs/) directory and ordered by creation/acceptance date.